I’m going to let you in on a secret, you can thank me later.

 the quality of being easy to see or hear; sharpness of image or sound

 The key here is understanding how grading labs such as the Gemological Institute of America (GIA) determine the clarity of a diamond.
-By definition, the clarity of a diamond is what you can see under 10x magnification, through a jeweller’s loupe.
+By definition, the clarity of a diamond is about the inclusions that you can see under 10x magnification, through a jeweller’s loupe.
 However, a little-known fact to the general public is that most grading labs use a 60x magnification microscope during the grading process.
 While focused on a single flaw, they can switch to the loupe magnification of 10x.
 If they can still see these flaws at 10x magnification then they have to give a relevant grade based on how visible or not those flaws are and their relative positions.
 With the naked eye you aren’t going to see any difference between a flawless diamond all the way until at least an SI1.
 In fact, no diamond is truly flawless, it is only given that grade because at 10x you absolutely cannot see the flaw(s) even though they may exist.
 That being said, you will notice a significant difference in price between the various clarities, (especially true in the higher clarities - VVS1, VVS2, VS1 etc).

 Another fundamental misunderstanding with regard to clarity is the plot diagram.
 Included in GIA reports for diamonds above 1.00 carat, and almost all other reputable grading labs, these plot diagrams help an individual identify the location of a flaw.

 The problem here is that it doesn’t truly reflect the size or other characteristics of that flaw.
 Is the inclusion obvious, is it white, black, grey?
 A good example is the cloud.
 A cloud is a cluster of tiny pinpoints.
 It can be a group of 10 to 20 pinpoints or more, but the plot diagram symbol will not reflect that because it’s a universal symbol for any type of cloud, with any number of pinpoints.
 When reviewing the certificate, two seemingly identical VS1 stones can be opposite in attraction because one has a single tiny cloud symbol on the plot diagram whilst the other has many isolated ones, but both are given a grade of VS1.
 When it comes down to it, would you rather have a diamond with a tiny white cloud or just a few black pinpoints?
-There is no right answer, but generally speaking within the trade any white inclusion, whether a crystal, cloud or other, is preferable over a black inclusion and thus commands a higher price.
+There is no right answer, but generally speaking within the trade any white inclusion, whether a crystal, cloud, or other, is preferable over a black inclusion and thus commands a higher price.

-That’s a real shame because Cut is the most important factor influencing the brilliance of a diamond, which is what you’re really paying for.
+That’s a real shame because Cut; is the most important factor influencing the brilliance of a diamond, which is what you’re really paying for.

 Brilliance has everything to do with the nature and physics of light.
 Reflection and refraction (remember your high school glass prism experiment) are key to a diamond’s brilliance; it’s all about light passing through and how reflective the diamond is based on the ‘optimum’ measurements.
 However, this is where it gets confusing.

 I like to tell a story to my clients when they examine two seemingly identical diamonds and wonder why there is such a price difference between the two.
 Imagine, if you will, a hypothetical situation: two human specimens, let us call them Bob & Joe.
 Both Bob and Joe have achieved the exact same grades in school, straight ‘A’s.

 Both Bob & Joe have the exact same biometric data: age 22, height 5' 10" and weight 160lbs.
 Both Bob & Joe run a mile in 7 minutes flat, play the piano and are on the school’s football team.

 On paper, you would think Bob & Joe are equally outstanding, but when you meet Bob in person you realize he is an extrovert, extremely funny and outgoing, while Joe is an introvert, extremely shy and soft spoken.
 Despite the fact that they appear the same on paper, statistics would side with Bob getting a summer internship over Joe, for our society values extroverts just a little more than introverts.
 Poor ol’ Joe.

 Whether you choose to buy online, at a big retail chain or from your trusted local jeweller, it is fundamental to not be swayed by too much ‘analysis paralysis.’
 The 4Cs and the grade of a diamond help determine the indicative price, and that is how us diamond people use them too.
-But, what matters most is buying the diamond that’s right for you.
+But, what matters most is buying the diamond that’s right for you, that speaks to you.
 Budget is always a concern, so finding a diamond that you love for the right price is perhaps the closest you may get to feeling well and truly satisfied.

-Just please, don’t buy a synthetic diamond.
+Just please, don’t buy a synthetic or lab grown diamond.